vocdoni/eventual/README.md

 }
 ```

-`EventualNotifier`'s can be consumed from a global repository or be created locally.
+`EventualNotifier`'s can come from a global repository or be created locally.
 In either case, the widget will update to reflect the latest version of the values.

 ## Collections